- February 12

 Getting To & Around Campus

 Demand for parking on the UT Arlington campus is at an all-time high.
-And circling parking lots, idling and parking multiple times during one day not only waste time and gas but negatively impact air quality.
+And circling parking lots, idling, and parking multiple times during one day not only wastes time and gas but negatively impacts air quality.